JSONPath

 - Tick reference — using JSONPath in handlers

-- Implications reference — using JSONPath in implications
+- Implications guide — using JSONPath in implications